Introducing Cite:Your AI content agent.

 How important are Reddit mentions for AI product recommendations?

-Very important.
-Reddit is among the most-cited domains in AI responses.
+Critical.
+Reddit is the #1 cited domain in Google AI Mode (21% of citations) and Perplexity (24% of all citations in January 2026).
+Reddit citations grew 73%+ from October 2025 to January 2026.
+99% of Reddit citations point to unique discussion threads.
 Genuine, positive discussions about your product on relevant subreddits carry significant weight because AI treats community endorsements as independent validation.

 Should I create comparison content that mentions competitors?